1) Is Hungry World Farm an intentional community?

 There are many ways you can be involved.
 Sign up here to receive emails about what is happening at the farm.
 There will be work days where you can come and volunteer.
 You can volunteer to help with parts of the gardening process.
-There will be Hungry World Farm learning days where you can come and learn about permaculture, landscape edible forest, gardening, and ethanol production, to name a few ideas.
+There will be Hungry World Farm learning days where you can come and learn about permaculture, landscape edible forest, gardening, and regenerative agriculture, to name a few ideas.

 7) Will Hungry World Farm still be involved at farmers’ markets?

 Yes.
 Hungry World Farm will continue to provide fruits and vegetables for the Peoria RiverFront Farmers’ Market and occasionally with the Princeton Farmers’ Market.

 8) How will Hungry World Farm be funded?

 The farm can supply 55% of support for itself and the paid employees through sales at farmers’ markets, U-pick berries, and weekly Community Supported Agriculture (CSA) boxes.
 The remaining 45% will come from donations and grants.